RetiredWizard/PyDOS/README.md

 **setdate.py** - initalizes the real time clock to an entered date
 **settime.py** - initalizes the real time clock to an entered time
-**ntpdate.py** (ESP32xxx, Pico W and MicroPython Nano Connect) - sets the time and date using the Internet NTP protocol
+**ntpdate.py** (ESP32xxx, Pico W and Nano Connect) - sets the time and date using the Internet NTP protocol

 **diff.py** - performs a file comparison